neuromodulation/py_neuromodulation/docs/source/usage.rst

 Raw signals
 ~~~~~~~~~~~

-Next, raw signals can be returned, specifed by the **return_raw** method.
+Next, raw signals can be returned, specified by the **return_raw** method.
 This can be useful for using e.g. normalizing, rereferencing or resampling before feeding data to a deep learining model.

 Characterization of spectral aperiodic component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~